jb55/oot_bitset/README.md

 ## Why its cool

-One clever aspect of how Ocarina of Time uses bitsets is that the first 4 bits of a 16-bit coordinate ID directly indicate which bit is set.
+One clever aspect of how Ocarina of Time uses bitsets is that the first 4 bits of a 16-bit flag ID directly indicate which bit is set.
 For example, the ID 0xA5 means “set the 5th bit of the 10th 16-bit word” — the A (10 in decimal) selects the 10th word, and the 5 selects the 5th bit within that word.